First Job - Transition into the World of Work

 Ever seen a Tough Mudder competition, where people crawl through the mud and slither through pipes and run carrying heavy awkward loads?
 That’s worse treatment than in a third world prison camp.
 But people do Mudder races for fun and for the challenge of it.

 So one essential thing you learn as an adult, is that how you look at something has more to do with your liking or hating it than what is actually going on in the experience itself.
-This life changing idea that you are in control of how you look at things is called “attitude” and it is why seem to adults harp on it all the time, and it is why young people with fewer life experiences frequently have no idea what they are talking about.
+This life changing idea that you are in control of how you look at things is called “attitude” and it is why parents and other adults seem to harp on it all the time, and it is why young people with fewer life experiences frequently have no idea what they are talking about.

 When it comes to Attitude there are some built-in obstacles that young people need to overcome in order to graduate out of a kid’s way of looking at things.